The Catholic community that grew around St Ambrose Parish beginning in the early

 Sundays 9:00 am and 11:00 am

-Daily Mass Monday, Tuesday, Wednesday and Friday 8am,
+Daily Mass Monday, Tuesday, and Friday at 8am.

 Thursday at 9am is children's mass followed by adoration

-First Friday Devotion and Adoration each first Friday of the month at 6pm
+Adoration each first Friday of the month - 8:30am until 7pm

 Located in west central St. Johns County just 6 miles west of I-95 and about 10 miles west of

 6070 Church Road